QuarkNerd/blog/cgrant/_posts/2015-02-28-Using-Snapshot-with-Simulator-Status-Magic-to-generate-perfect-iOS-screenshots.md

 *If you're interested in the significance of 9:41 and why Apple use it throughout their marketing materials, check out [this link over at The Unoffical Apple Weblog](http://www.tuaw.com/2014/04/14/why-9-41-am-is-the-always-the-time-displayed-on-iphones-and-ipad/).*

 ###Using Simulator Status Magic
-The easiest way to install [Simulator Status Magic](https://github.com/shinydevelopment/SimulatorStatusMagic) is with [CocoaPods](http://cocoapods.org/).
+The easiest way to install Simulator Status Magic is with [CocoaPods](http://cocoapods.org/).
 Just add the following to your Podfile.

-	pod 'SimulatorStatusMagic'
+	pod 'Simulator Status Magic'

-This will install [Simulator Status Magic](https://github.com/shinydevelopment/SimulatorStatusMagic) into your CococaPods library, and you can access it in your code by adding the following import to the top of your AppDelegate.m file.
+This will install Simulator Status Magic into your CococaPods library, and you can access it in your code by adding the following import to the top of your AppDelegate.m file.

 	#import <SDStatusBarManager.h>